iryanazhar/GymMembershipSystem/README.md

 ![photo_6071163442762466752_y](https://github.com/user-attachments/assets/ee2a7af5-ef92-4ead-98b7-fdafe590badc)
 So this is basically what user can see for the homepage
 ![photo_6071163442762466751_y (1)](https://github.com/user-attachments/assets/47ea819a-6502-421b-a59d-95eadda09e27)
-footer for our homepage website where information,email,and contact us
+footer for our homepage website where information,email,and contact us and our loacation

 2.Log In
 ![Login](https://github.com/user-attachments/assets/27b9ab22-29d6-44c1-a72d-4b4ece1c1f16)